Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 45 Using beautiful soup to learn about web scraping.</br>
 Day 46 Web Scraping with BeautifulSoup Bill board top 100, and Creating Spotify API playlist with those top 100.</br>
 Day 47 and 48 learning about Selenium and webscraping with it.</br>
-Day 49 Job application bot using selenium.
+Day 49 Job application bot using selenium.</br>
+Day 50 and 51 Twitter complaint bot using selenium